-- In a large bowl, whisk together both flours, cornstarch, baking powder, baking soda and salt.
+- In a large bowl, whisk together both flours, cornstarch, sugar, baking powder, baking soda and salt.

-- Crack the eggs into a medium bowl or large liquid measuring cup and whisk to break them up.
-Add the buttermilk, milk, maple syrup (or honey), and vanilla.
+- Crack the eggs into a medium bowl or large liquid measuring cup.
+Add the buttermilk, milk and vanilla.
 Whisk to combine.
 Slowly whisk in the melted butter.

 - Pour the wet ingredients into the dry and whisk until just combined.

 - Cook waffles according to manufacturer’s instructions, until crisp and golden.
+Waffles are usually done when just a small amount of steam is left escaping from the sides of the waffle iron.
 Serve immediately or keep warm in a 200 degree F oven (on a cooling rack placed on a baking sheet) while you cook the rest of the waffles.